 There are around 3.4 ⋅ 1038 (or 340 trillion trillion trillion) unique IPv6 addresses, and in GeoIP2 products and services these IP addresses are broken down into network ranges of varying size.

 Changes in IP usage and our data sources require us to update our databases frequently in order to provide the most accurate data available to our customers and users.
 As our data is updated, we also change the way we divide IPs into network ranges, in order to make searching the databases as efficient as possible.
 These two factors: changes to the data, and changes in how we chunk the data, means that GeoIP2 databases may have significant variations in the number of entries from update to update.

 IPs not Included in GeoIP2

 We can not return data for IPs which are inactive, reserved, private, or anycast.
 As an example, IP address 127.0.0.1 is used by each computer to refer to itself, so no geolocation data is available or applicable.

 In addition to these special IPs, there are rare or unusual cases where an IP is otherwise not identifiable on a country-level.
 For example, if the IP address has end-users spread across multiple countries.
-In the event that our databases or web services do not return at least country-level data, that nearly always indicates that the IP is associated with some sort of proxy, or has submitted a valid Do Not Sell My Personal Information request.
+In the event that our databases or web services do not return at least country-level data, that nearly always indicates that the owner of the IP has submitted a valid Do Not Sell My Personal Information request, or that the IP is used by an anonymizing proxy.
 Learn more about anonymous IP detection offered by GeoIP2 products and services.

 Our data team works hard to keep our coverage up.
 We are always glad to review IPs to ensure our data coverage is as complete as and accurate as we can make it.
 Please reach out to our support team if you have questions about coverage.
-You can also learn how to submit a data correction request.
+You can also learn about and submit a data correction request on our main website.